 The Society promotes consistency among papers within a volume and has consequently developed an author package for the series (Contemporary Mathematics proceedings) in AMS-LaTeX (compatible with LaTeX2e) which properly formats manuscripts.
 It is available, free of charge, from the AMS web site: http://www.ams.org/authors/procpackages.
 The AMS has both pre-production and technical support staff available to answer questions about the formatting of papers.

 The ECBT has established guidelines to affect the policy of rapid publication of conference proceedings; timeliness of the publication of research material is essential.
-Editors are required by the ECBT to set the manuscript submission deadline from three to at most five months after the conference.
-The completed volume (refereed and accepted papers) should be submitted to the AMS within twelve months after the conference takes place.
+Editors are required by the ECBT to set the manuscript submission deadline from three to at most five months after the volume receives provisional approval.
+The completed volume (refereed and accepted papers) should be submitted to the AMS within twelve months from the date of preliminary acceptance.

 The AMS will write to contributors on behalf of the volume editor(s) giving submission deadlines, information on which editor(s) to submit their manuscripts, and instructions on the preparation of manuscripts.